-More than 3 billion people worldwide depend on fuel such as wood and coal for cooking and heating.
+More than 3 million people worldwide depend on fuel such as wood and coal for cooking and heating.
 Burning these fuels creates a dangerous cocktail of pollutants.
-It is the poor who rely on the lowest grades of fuel, and each year nearly 2 million people die from in haling lethal smoke from kitchen stoves and fires.
+It is the poor who rely on the lowest grades of fuel, and each year more than 4 million people die from in haling lethal smoke from kitchen stoves and fires.

 But solutions are available.
 By working with women battling the extreme problem of indoor air pollution in their homes, Practical Action has developed a simple smoke hood, which reduces indoor smoke levels by up to 80%.

 Working with communities in the developing world, Practical Action created a special smoke hood which is simple, cost effective and efficient, and is already helping to save lives.
 The sheet metal smoke hood sits over the fire, drawing smoke straight out through the roof.

 Writer and broadcaster Adam Hart-Davis visited Kenya to see the problem for himself, and to raise awareness of one of the biggest killers in the developing world.

 In the Rasuwa district of Nepal, Practical Action has been helping families eradicate indoor smoke.

 Life is hard for Sonam and Nima.
 Sonam works in his 16 ropani (about 2 acres) of land all day and Nima works round the clock cooking and taking care of their children and cattle.
 Their kitchen is also their bedroom – a refuge for indoor smoke.